luslab/oz-bulk-rnaseq/I. Splicing Analysis.md

 Cassette exon = Exon skipping
-Alternative splice sites incorporate different regions of an exon in the mRNA isoform
+Alternative splice sites incorporate different regions of an exon in the mRNA isoform Mutally exclusive exons = include one or the other exon

+Concatenate = link exons into a chain to form mRNA

 # Tool Methods
 1. Spliced alignment of reads against a reference genome for alternative splicing analysis e.g. VAST-TOOLS.